wirepas/gateway/README.md

 Alternatively you can use our [ci tool][here_ci_docker_build].

+#### Option 2.2

-We also have pre-built images available from docker hub under the following registries:
+Our pre-built images are available on docker hub under the following registries:

 -   [wirepas/gateway][dockerhub_wirepas]: multi architecture registry